Sign In

 Outstanding web site!!
 Keep up the good work.
 Am ex reconer who missed assignment to mobile weather in 1957.

-I was an Airmain First Class in the 8th from August 1955 to August 1956.
-I first worked in the Upper Air Checking Section, and then
+I was an Airman First Class in the 8th from August 1955 to August 1956.
+I first worked in the Upper Air Checking Section, and then Mobile Weather.

 Site is looking good.
 Hope to see all of you at the next reunion

 Hi Gerry, the web site is great.
-You've done an outatanding job.
+You've done an outstanding job.
 I don't have the password for "members only".
 I hope I'm a member.
 Plese send to me and thanks!
 John Lassiter

 Hi Gerry, Great site!